CBD Concentrates: The Complete Guide to CBD Extracts and Extraction Methods

-CBD extracts are concentrates obtained from the cannabis plant through various CBD extraction methods.
-Compared to other products like flowers, CBD extracts offer a much higher concentration of cannabidiol — often between 50% and 99% of pure CBD.
-They are premium products for people who want the most in terms of potency and purity.
+CBD concentrates (also called CBD extracts) are highly potent products obtained from the hemp plant through a range of extraction methods.
+Compared to CBD flowers or CBD oil, CBD concentrates deliver a much higher concentration of cannabidiol, typically between 50% and 99% pure CBD.
+They are premium products for consumers who want maximum potency and purity in a small dose.

 Why Choose CBD Extracts